Youth Justice: SEND

-Our Youth Justice SEND project supports youth offending teams, the youth secure estate and local authorities in effectively identifying and meeting young offenders’ special educational needs and disabilities, working towards more effective engagement and more positive long term outcomes.
+Our Juvenile Justice SEND initiative assists offending youth teams, the youth secure estate, and local authorities in identifying and fulfilling the special educational needs and disabilities of young offenders, resulting in more effective engagement and more positive long-term outcomes.

-Run workshops around the country, training over 400 professionals who work with young people within the youth justice system, spanning 80 Local Authorities
+- Conduct workshops around the nation, teaching approximately 400 professionals from 80 local authorities who work with young people in the youth justice system.

-Worked with over 50 area partnerships spanning 56 Local Authorities to benchmark practice against quality standards, and reward progress with Quality Mark and Quality Lead certificates
+- Over 50 area partnerships encompassing 56 Local Authorities collaborated to assess practice against quality standards and recognize success with Quality Mark and Quality Lead certificates.

-We are now delighted to announce that our partnership with AYM (Association of Youth Offending Team Managers) will continue into 2018 and beyond, offering support guidance and reward for Youth Offending Teams and their associate local service providers, to secure better outcomes for children and young people in the youth justice system who have special education needs.
+We are now delighted to announce that our collaboration with AYM (Association of Youth Offending Team Managers) will continue into 2018 and beyond, providing support, guidance, and reward for Youth Offending Teams and their associated local service providers in order to secure better outcomes for young people and children with special education needs in the youth justice system.

-The Youth Justice SEND Programme 2016-18 was funded by the Department for Education and built collaboratively upon the pioneering work of both the Council for Disabled Children and Sheffield Futures as part of their DfE funded work in 2015-16 to support children and young people with SEND in custody.
+The Department for Education supported the Youth Justice SEND Programme 2016-18, which built jointly on the pioneering work of both the Council for Disabled Children and Sheffield Futures as part of their DfE funded work in 2015-16 to help children and young people with SEND in detention.